N44TS/buildh3r-workshops/June/README.md

 *Points: 24*

 **[Gitcoin/Green Pill](Gitcoin/)** :
-*Create a builders profile page on Gitcoin's Grant Stack  Screenshot proof of your profile page submitted to the mock-round.*
+*Create a builders profile page on Gitcoin's Grant Stack.
+Screenshot proof of your profile page submitted to the mock-round.*
 *Points: 6*

 **[Starknet](Starknet/)** :